elliotttrio/covid-common-crawl/README.md

-# Extracting Covid-19 Economic Impact Using Common Crawler
+# Extracting Covid-19 Economic Impact Using Common Crawl

 **Task:** With this coding exercise, I was asked to extract 1,000 URLs from the 2020 archives of Common Crawler that discusses or are relevant to Covid-19 economic impact.